Table of Contents

 Components of a Solution

-- Solvent: The component that dissolves the other (usually larger quantity).
+- Solvent: The component present in larger amount that dissolves the other substance.

 Examples